jamiehand/jamiehand.github.io/index.md

 I also recognize the importance of caring for the earth for the sake of caring for people.
-I am not currently active in environmentally-focused groups, but I support their efforts, and I personally work daily to reduce the resources that I use and waste and negative impacts that I create.
+I am not currently active in environmentally-focused groups, but I support their efforts, and I personally work daily to reduce the resources that I use and negative impacts that I create.
 It's a hard balance to find, but facing the challenge is important!

 ### I love to learn!

 Everything intrigues me, and I want to understand it.
-I have recently worked part-time submitting payment vouchers for a lawyer, washing dishes at a restaurant, and setting up meals for conferences — and all of these have taught me more about myself and about the world.
+I have volunteered for audio/video at a conference, interned at a shelter for immigrants, interviewed 24 students at an international graduate school, submitted payment vouchers for a lawyer, washed dishes at a restaurant, and helped set up meals for conferences.
+I watch YouTube videos
+on tech, problem solving, web design, personal branding, feminism, social justice, world history, workouts, and whatever else catches my eye.
+All of these teach
+me more about myself and about the world.
 I especially enjoy learning about social justice, design, the technological systems that make our world work, and new ways to approach problems.
 I also love to listen to people talk about